Last updated - April 3, 2018

-Now you could easily decrease the file size of your images by using graphic editing programs like Adobe Photoshop.
-Alternatively, you can reduce the file size of your images after uploading them on WooCommerce store using plugins like WP-Smush.it, EWWW Image Optimizer or Hammy.
+Now you could easily decrease the file size of your images by using graphics editing programs like Adobe Photoshop.
+Alternatively, you can reduce the file size of your images after uploading them to WooCommerce store using plugins like WP-Smush.it, EWWW Image Optimizer or Hammy.

 Use a Content Delivery Network (CDN)

-Every time you visit a WooCommerce store, your device must download all the the files of the web pages you visit.
+Every time you visit a WooCommerce store, your device must download all the files from the web pages you visit.
 The time it takes to download all these files is known as the server response time and it can be one of the biggest reasons for a slow store.
 The average response time can be half a second.
-However, given the huge sizes of WooCommerce store pages, this time could go well into several seconds.
+However, given the huge sizes of WooCommerce store pages, this time could go well for several seconds.